Skip to main content

 EaseOut

-Creates an animation that starts quickly and decelerates toward the end.
+An ease-out timing curve that starts fast and decelerates toward the end.

 const [offset, setOffset] = useState(0)